What are the Pros and Cons of Zero Hour Contracts?

 Can HR software help me manage employees on zero hour contracts?

-Using HR software is a great way to manage routine HR administration tasks in general.
+Using our paperless HR software is a great way to manage routine HR administration tasks in general.
 A frequently changing workforce can be particularly challenging to keep on top of, so using HR software really will benefit a business if they have staff on zero hour contracts.
-HR software will provide all staff with an electronic record, so there is no need for lots of paperwork which is really time consuming, expensive and not environmentally sustainable.
-HR software enables an employer to see their workforce at a glance and they can check that everyone has all the necessary documentation and checks in place, thanks to with simple recording and reporting.
+HR software will provide all staff with an electronic record, so there is no need for lots of paperwork, which is time-consuming, expensive, and not environmentally sustainable.
+HR software enables an employer to see their workforce at a glance and they can check that everyone has all the necessary documentation and checks in place, thanks to simple recording and reporting.
 Some HR software also enables zero hour staff to quickly and easily log their hours which may then also directly link in with payroll software.

 Get in touch today